-- Medium – Medium in the paint world is paint without pigment.
+- Medium – Medium in the paint world is just paint without pigment.
 It is the delivery system for the paint, and how the paint gets onto your project.
 More medium means more dilute, less medium means more pigment per brush stroke.
 The thinner your final mix, the more like a wash/shade it will be rather than a contrast paint or even a base coat.
 Experiment and you might end up buying fewer pre-mixed paints for all your hobby needs.

 - Flow-aid – With shades/washes and contrast, you want the pigment to mostly find the crevices and details.
 The idea is your raised areas become lighter and the recesses become darker.
 To assist this we use a flow aid, which breaks the surface tension of the liquid and helps it roam around via a kind of spooky capillary action.

 - Water – Water thins down the mix even further.
-Some people mix in solvents etc at this stage but I try to avoid anything that sets my already hyper-sensitive sinuses off any more than necessary.
+Some people mix in solvents etc. at this stage but I try to avoid anything that sets my already hyper-sensitive sinuses off any more than necessary.
 That said, I live in Alberta which is dry AF.
-I don’t need anything to encourage my paints to evaporate, in fact I have the opposite problem.
+I don’t need anything to encourage my paints to evaporate, in fact, I have the opposite problem.

 Here are my two main options and where I would use them.